 This standard applies to a proposal for a future land use map amendment from an employment generating land use (Higher Intensity Planned Development or Industrial Future Land Use) to an exclusively residential land use designation.
-(Note: a proposal for Planned Development (PD) future land use shall be considered "exclusively residential" if more than 90% of the proposed floor area within the development would be designated for residential use.)
+(Note: a proposal for Planned Development (PD) future land use shall be considered "exclusively residential" if more than 90% of the subject property is proposed for nonresidential use.)